![]() |

 was the phenomenon he professed throughout his life.
 He had no faith in using

 violence against violence.
-He believed that the rule of ‘eye for an eye would
+He believed that the rule of ‘eye for an eye’ would

 make the whole world blind.
-He was the enemy of none; He was a friend of all.
+He was the enemy of none; he was a friend of all.

 icon of simplicity and simple living for millions of his followers.
 Mahatma